 The number of returns alone does not tell us everything about how effective government policy is at removing people with no legal status.
 For example, some types of returns are more cost-effective than others.
 In particular, voluntary returns are both cheaper and considered more humane than enforced removals.

 Returns do not result only from government policy: UK voluntary returns statistics include people who leave with no contact with the authorities (e.g. a person who overstays their visa by a couple of months and then leaves the country of their own accord would be counted as a return).
-These independent returns made up an average of 38% of all enforced and voluntary returns from 2018 to 2023.
+These independent returns made up an average of 40% of all returns from 2018 to 2024.

 Finally, it is difficult to know what a ‘high’ or ‘low’ number of removals is.
 The size of the unauthorised population is not known, and there are official statistics on only one sub-group: refused asylum seekers.
 As a result, we do not know what share of people without legal status are removed, go on to receive legal residence rights, or remain in the UK without status.